+Treatments depend entirely on the type of nerve damage, symptoms, and location.
 No medical treatments exist that can cure inherited peripheral neuropathy.
 However, there are therapies for many other forms.
-In general, adopting healthy habits -- such as maintaining optimal weight, avoiding exposure to toxins, following a physician-supervised exercise program, eating a balanced diet, correcting vitamin deficiencies, and limiting or avoiding alcohol consumption -- can reduce the physical and emotional effects of peripheral neuropathy.
-Systemic diseases frequently require more complex treatments.
+In general, a healthy lifestyle -- such as maintaining optimal weight, avoiding exposure to toxins, following a physician-supervised exercise program, eating a balanced diet, correcting vitamin deficiencies, and limiting or avoiding alcohol consumption and smoking -- can reduce the physical and emotional effects of peripheral neuropathy.
+Strict control of blood glucose levels has been shown to reduce neuropathic symptoms in people with diabetic neuropathy.
+Inflammatory and autoimmune conditions leading to neuropathy can be treated using immunosuppressive drugs and plasmapheresis (a procedure in which blood is removed, cleansed of immune system cells and antibodies, and then returned to the body).
+Medications can treat pain or block nerve conduction.
+Surgery is recommended for some types of neuropathies.

 In acute neuropathies, such as Guillain-Barré syndrome, symptoms appear suddenly, progress rapidly, and resolve slowly as damaged nerves heal.
 In chronic forms, symptoms begin subtly and progress slowly.
 Some people may have periods of relief followed by relapse.
 Others may reach a plateau stage where symptoms stay the same for many months or years.
 Some chronic neuropathies worsen over time, but very few forms prove fatal unless complicated by other diseases.
 Occasionally the neuropathy is a symptom of another disorder.